-Total water consumption at this facility (megaliters/year) 4,683.79
+Total water consumption at this facility (megaliters/year)

-Comparison of consumption with previous reporting year
+Comparison of total consumption with previous reporting year

 The Phosphate Hill site uses large volumes of cooling water.
+There was a 1% decrease in water withdrawal from the previous year (2018 FY) and a 19% decrease against the 2017 FY.

-The site reduced its water use against the previous year due to:
+The site reduced its water use in 2018 against 2017 usage due to: